Jaden909/project-prosper/README.md

 ###### Values:
 `Name`: Name that is displayed in game (required)

-`Id`: id of the item, automatically generated when using the `itemTool` script (required)
+`Id`: id of the item, automatically generated when using the `itemTool` script to create an item(required)

 `MaxStackSize`: the maximum amount of items allowed in a stack, can theoretically be any number greater than 0 (required)

 `Sprite`: the filename of the items sprite (required)

-`Type`: the type of item, automatically determined when using the `itemTool` script (required, can be either 'Item','Block','Tool')
+`Type`: the type of item, automatically determined when using the `itemTool` script to create new items (required, can be either 'Item','Block','Tool')

 `Tooltip`: the tooltip of the item (optional)